 Although the exact cause of PMS is not fully understood, functional medicine offers insights into potential factors contributing to PMS symptoms.

-An imbalance in gut microbiota, called dysbiosis, and intestinal health can also influence neurotransmitter function and inflammation, contributing to mood swings and other PMS symptoms.
+An imbalance in gut microbiota, called dysbiosis, and intestinal health can also influence neurotransmitter function and inflammation, which may contribute to mood swings and other PMS symptoms.
 Neurotransmitters are chemical messengers in the brain that are responsible for regulating mood, emotions, and other physiological functions.
-Fluctuations in hormones during the menstrual cycle can influence neurotransmitter levels and function, contributing to the emotional and psychological symptoms experienced during PMS.
+Fluctuations in hormones during the menstrual cycle can influence neurotransmitter levels and function, potentially contributing to the emotional and psychological symptoms experienced during PMS.
 Neurotransmitter imbalances thought to be involved in PMS include low serotonin, gamma-aminobutyric acid (GABA), dopamine, and endorphins.
 (5)

 Why is it Important to Run Functional Medicine Labs Bi-Annually on Your PMS Patients?

-Routine lab testing also helps to identify underlying factors contributing to PMS, monitor cyclical hormonal patterns, and track the effectiveness of treatment strategies over time.
-Lab results provide data points that offer a detailed view of each patient's health status, allowing healthcare providers to create and modify tailored treatment plans for an individual's needs.
+Routine lab testing also helps to identify underlying factors contributing to PMS, monitor cyclical hormonal patterns, and track the effectiveness of management strategies over time.
+Lab results provide data points that offer a detailed view of each patient's health status, allowing healthcare providers to create and modify tailored plans for an individual's needs.

 Top Functional Medicine Labs to Run Bi-Annually on Your PMS Patients